8 Beauty Ecommerce Trends That Will Define the Industry In 2022

 Meanwhile, there are new audiences being reached too: Florence by Mills, the makeup brand founded by actress Millie Bobbi Brown, prides itself on promoting and producing its clean beauty products and is helping to spread the message across social media platforms by specifically targeting Generation Z – the generation who do want to take a stand against socio-economic, political and global issues such as climate change.

-“The next big idea in beauty is community,” stated Jennifer Goldfarb, Ipsy co-founder at WWD’s Digital Beauty forum in February 2020.
+“The next big idea in beauty is community,” stated Jennifer Goldfarb, Ipsy co-founder at WWD’s Digital Beauty forum.
 “The brands that will win in the future are the ones that can activate their customers, their followers, their fans, and really bring them into their brand, help them build the brand, product development, marketing, all aspects of the business.”

 How is that achieved?
 Enter: The rise of big data in the beauty industry, collected through questionnaires, search term data, and spending habits.